HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Mammoth Bird of Paridise with leaves touching the roof of a room next to a bookcase

-The Nicolai is even less likely to flower indoors because it needs serious space to get to a larger enough size before it shows off its gorgeous white flowers.
-Laura sent us a photo of her Bird of Paradise because it had grown so big it was now hitting her ceiling!
+The Nicolai is even less likely to flower indoors because it needs serious space to get to a large enough size before it shows off its gorgeous white flowers.
+Laura sent me a photo of her Bird of Paradise because it had grown so big it was now hitting her ceiling!

 If you have the same problem, all you can do is just trim off the highest leaves or move the plant to somewhere with more head height.